Thousands of creative leaders manage their agencies with Workamajig.

 Plan early, plan often, and make risk management a top priority from the get-go.

-According to the UK Association for Project Management (APM)'s Body of Knowledge, there are two distinct definitions of risk in a project:
+According to the UK Association for Project Management (APM) Body of Knowledge, the project risk definition can be split into two distinct definitions of risk in a project:

 Risks events are solitary incidents that can derail a project.
 Think of a key resource dropping out or a faulty 3D printer delaying the creation of a prototype.